elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

    (e.g. in `.kibana`, `.kibana_N` or perhaps a combination of both).
 We can prepare a `.kibana_7.11.0_001` index and ask users to manually reindex documents into this index.
+ - [ ] The ES docs added a new recommendation to use search_after instead of scroll searches for paging through > 10k results.
+We don't actually need a "search context", a "point in time" or stable sorting so we could just perform a new search for the next batch of unmigrated documents and repeat this until there are no more unmigrated documents.

 ## Manual QA Test Plan
 ### 1. Legacy pre-migration